Danièle Delorme: Career

 Also notable was her performance as femme fatale in Julien Duvivier's Voici le temps des assassin (1956) (Deadlier Than the Male in the US and Twelve Hours to Live in the UK), co-starring with Jean Gabin.

 In 1960, Delorme joined more than 140 intellectuals, teachers, writers and celebrities in signing a manifesto supporting the right of French conscripts to refuse military service in Algeria.
 As a result, the French government on 28 September issued a ban against all signatories from appearing on state-run radio or television or in state-run theaters.
 At the same time, the information minister stated that another cabinet order was in preparation that would deny government funding to any film project in which any signatory appeared.

 Death

 Delorme died on 17 October 2015.

 Personal life

-In 1945, Delorme married actor Daniel Gélin with whom she had a son, Xavier (1946–1999), an actor.
+In 1945, Delorme married actor Daniel Gélin with whom she had a son, Xavier (1946–1999), also an actor.
 Delorme divorced Gélin in 1954.
 In 1956, Delorme married actor/filmmaker Yves Robert who was her partner in a production company.
 They remained married until his death in 2002.

 Delorme served as a member of the Caméra d'Or jury at the 1988 Cannes Film Festival.

 Delorme died in Paris on 17 October 2015 at age 89.
 Her death was announced on 19 October by the director of the Paris art gallery An Girard, which she created to present the works of her father.
 According to the statement, she died in her sleep after years of illness.